UCL-ARC/condenser-mkdocs/blog-maintenance.md

     url: url            # Author website URL
 ```

 By convention, we use our Github usernames for the `<author>` identifier.
+Feel free
+to use anything memorable, as long as it's unique.

 ## Changelog